Table of Contents

 1. Winter Issue

-People in Benin wear heavy winter coats in the summer.
+Benin people wear heavy winter coats in the summer.
 Yes!
 Really!
-In middle of July I landed in Cotonou airport just after 10 pm and temperature was about 26 degree on plus.
+In the middle of July, I landed at Cotonou airport just after 10 pm and the temperature was about 26 degree on plus.
 Definitely most amusing among Benin interesting facts.

 I was all happy in my t-shirt waiting for the taxi driver to put my luggage in the trunk when I noticed a man in the proper winter jacket.
 I felt like in the hidden camera!
-Something was not quiet right.
-For a Polish Girl accustomed to very tough winters it was just absurd!
+Something was not quite right.
+For a Polish Girl accustomed to very tough winters, it was just absurd!

 So I went off to investigate this issue and talked with people in my hotel.
 A barman who I spoke with didn’t want to believe that Poland has extremely low temperatures, like thirty on MINUS.
 Accompanied by piles of snow.

 What the heck?
 But I guess it is all relevant in our world!
 When you have 54 in the summer than I guess 22 seems terribly cold.
-Eventually I started playing by the rules and wearing my jacket everywhere.22 degree on plus in winter in Benin. #howhotissummerinthiscaseClick To Tweet
+Eventually, I started playing by the rules and wearing my jacket everywhere.22 degree on plus in winter in Benin. #howhotissummerinthiscaseClick To Tweet

 2. Voodoo Cradle

 This West African country is the cradle of ‘voodoo’.
 The locals call it ‘Vodun’ which means ‘spirits’.
-Voodoo followers believe that Earth is ruled by five divine elements.
+Five divine elements ruling the Earth is a main aspect of Voodoo.
 And before you start imaging voodoo dolls and all the black magic stuff I would like to stop you here!

 Their ceremonies have nothing to do with the distorted image that has been popularised in Europe and America over Hollywood and no Hollywood movies.
-Maybe except one aspect which many people would find scary and uncomfortable… they worships serpents.
+Maybe except for one aspect which many people would find scary and uncomfortable… they worship serpents.

 The religion was initiated back in the 13th century by its founder, ancestor of the kings of Allada.
 Voodoo came to Brazil and Caribbean with West African slaves ships.